 6.4.1 Appointment and term of service

-The Associate Dean is appointed by the Dean with the advice and approval of the College Executive Committee.
-The Associate Dean will serve for a three-year term, and can be reappointed for successive three-year terms based on satisfactory performance of duties and responsibilities.
+The Associate Dean is appointed by the Dean with input from the College Executive Committee.
+In the terms of the Bylaws of the Board of Regents (sections 3.1 and 4.4), the appointment as Associate Dean is a special appointment for an indefinite term in the academic-administrative staff of the University.

 6.4.2 General responsibilities